JetBrains/ring-ui/CONTRIBUTING.md

 ### Visual regression testing

-*Run the development server with `npm start` before executing the commands listed below*
+Run the development server with `yarn start` before executing the commands listed below*

-Ring UI uses [Gemini](https://ru.bem.info/tools/testing/gemini) for visual regression testing.
+Ring UI uses [Hermione](https://github.com/gemini-testing/hermione) for visual regression testing.
 Gemini works by taking screenshots and comparing them to existing reference images.

 We use [Sauce Labs](https://saucelabs.com/) as a cloud Selenium grid.
 In order to use it on your local machine, you need to have a Sauce Labs account. **Note that simply logging in to Sauce Labs with a GitHub account is not enough, you need to create a regular account.**